onflow/FlowCreditMarket/TestingCompletionSummary.md

-# FlowALP Testing Completion Summary
+# FlowCreditMarket Testing Completion Summary

 ## Overview
-Successfully restructured and fixed the FlowALP test suite to match the actual contract implementation and removed the FlowVault dependency.
+Successfully restructured and fixed the FlowCreditMarket test suite to match the actual contract implementation and removed the FlowVault dependency.

 ## Key Changes Made

 ### 1. FlowVault Removal
-- Removed the custom `FlowVault` resource from FlowALP contract
+- Removed the custom `FlowVault` resource from FlowCreditMarket contract
 - Contract is now token-agnostic and doesn't create any vault types
 - Updated all references from `FlowVault` to use generic `FungibleToken.Vault` interfaces
 - Created `MockVault` in test helpers for testing purposes